Deviled Egg Eyeballs

 You could also try an edible red food pen.
 I’ve used the black one and it worked well on cookies and had no taste, so I’d think the red one would work well and make it much quicker to make the veins on the eggs.
 It’s definitely worth giving it a try.

-Fill the empty egg half with the green filling.
 Top each egg half with a sliced black olive.
-Take the time to center the sliced black olive so that it looks like an eyeball centered in the deviled egg eyeballs.
+Take the time to center the sliced black olive so that it looks like an eyeball centered in the deviled egg bloody eyeballs.
+You can substitute a sliced green olive with red pimento to create a different look.

-When to Serve Deviled Egg Eyeballs
+When to Serve Deviled Eyeballs Eggs

-- Send in your child’s lunch on Halloween.
+• Send in your child’s lunch on Halloween.

-- Serve with a home lunch on Halloween.
+• Serve with a home lunch on Halloween.

-- Serve as an after-school snack.
+• Serve as an after-school snack.

-- Serve as a candy-alternative at parties.
+• Serve as a candy-alternative at parties.

-- Serve just before trick or treating as a protein-packed snack.
+• Serve just before trick or treating as a protein-packed snack.

 More fun Halloween Food Ideas and Recipes